MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-and-run.md

 > [!TIP]
 > Check for issues before sideloading your app, using the [validation feature in App Studio](../concepts/deploy-and-publish/appsource/prepare/submission-checklist.md#teams-app-validation-tool), which is included in the toolkit.
 Fix the errors to successfully sideload the app.

-Once you are ready, click **App Studio** from Teams Toolkit in VS Code.
+1. Once you are ready, click **App Studio** from Teams Toolkit in VS Code.

-Click **Test and Distribute** then click **Install** button.
+1. Click **Test and Distribute** and select **Install**.
 It will give you warning messages because you are currently running the app in localhost.
-Ignore the messages for now (but eventually, you will need to host your app in a web service).
+You can ignore the messages for now (but eventually, you will need to host your app in a web service).

 :::image type="content" source="../assets/images/build-your-first-app/vscode-teams-toolkit-appstudio.png" alt-text="Screenshot showing how to sideload your app to Teams client with the Visual Studio Code Teams Toolkit.":::